 6. Pest Threat

-Symptoms of Salmonella appear within 12-72 hours from the time of infection and may include fever, vomiting, diarrhoea and so on.
+Salmonella’s symptoms appear within 12-72 hours from the time of infection and may include fever, vomiting, diarrhea, and so on.

-Roaches can also cause asthma through their fecal excrement and moulted skin.
+Roaches can also cause asthma through their fecal excrement and molted skin.

 Waterbugs – Waterbugs prefer outdoor conditions because they are attracted to dampness.
 However, they might come into your house in search of food or warmth.
-Although they are not know to cause a lot of havoc, they can also be considered as pests when they get to your house.
+Although they are not known to cause a lot of havoc, they can also be considered pests when they get to your house.

 Unlike cockroaches, waterbugs are not associated with infections.
 The main concern with waterbugs is the risk of bites and asthma.